The Story of the Amos and Celia Heilicher Minneapolis Jewish Day School

 Yoni Binus has served as Head of School since 2014, and under his leadership the school has undergone a strategic planning process to set the course for continued success.
-Heilicher recently expanded the VOICE (Volunteers Opportunities in Community Experience) program to include more time to commit to social justice.
-A new Wellness Wednesday program, in which students choose creative arts and physical fitness mini-courses, is a popular all-school activity in which students from all grades connect.
+Heilicher recently expanded its community outreach programs to include more time to commit to social justice.
+All-School Lunch is a popular activity in which students from all grades connect.
 Heilicher has an award-winning arts program, instrumental music, theater, and robust after school sports program.
 The school has come a long way from its humble beginnings in 1984 while remaining true to its core mission.

 Amos and Celia Heilicher's Story

 Amos Heilicher's father, Menachem, began teaching at the Talmud Torah of Minneapolis shortly after his arrival in the United States in 1914.
 His family has been involved in Jewish education ever since.
 In 2008, Amos Heilicher made a substantial gift to the Minneapolis Jewish Day School, in memory of his wife, Celia, who passed away in 2007.
 In their memory, the school was subsequently renamed the Amos and Celia Heilicher Minneapolis Jewish Day School.